September 03 2020 – Mike Yarbrough

 6. How Many Weddings Have You Planned?

-You will want to know if your style and budget for your wedding is something they have handled before or if it is outside of their normal experience.
+You will want to know if your style and budget for your big day is something they have handled before or if it is outside of their normal experience.
 What you really want to know is, "How many weddings have you planned in my size and budget?"

 Ask them for some references or examples of past weddings that they have planned.
-It might feel like a rude question to ask, but it is a helpful one.
+It might feel like a rude question to ask your wedding planner, but it is a helpful one.

 7. How Do You Communicate with Clients?